-Go to the homepage of the library catalog at http://library.sjeccd.edu.
+Go to the Library homepage at evc.edu/library.

 Record the WW# for retrieval of the item behind the Reserves Desk.